Rookout/docs/docs/rules-operations.md

 title: Script Operations
 ---

-Rookout *scripts* are a sequence of operations.
-Below are described the various operations supported.
+This document specifies the list of supported script operations.

 For more information on the namespaces check out [uses](rules-uses.md).